 Pros and Cons of Kayak

-- Price tracker to keep an eye on flight prices
+- Price Alerts to keep an eye on flight prices

-- Kayak offers the most benefit when your travel plans are very flexible.
-Many of their most valuable tools help you search for deals, so this site might be less appealing when you have a specific flight in mind.
+- Kayak offers the most benefit when your travel plans are very flexible; many of its most valuable tools help you search for deals, so this site might be less appealing when you have a specific flight in mind

 Daily Deals Special: Click here for up to 40% off at Expedia

 Expedia is another tried-and-true OTA that people have been using since the 1990s.
 Back then, Expedia was a go-to source for searching and booking flights.
-But how do they stack up now?
+But how does it stack up now?